FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 ### Create Entity

-We need to perform POST request to the following target as follows:
+We need to perform a POST request to the following target as follows:

 > localhost:1026/v2/entities